dariomory/mory-dev/src/content/blog/leading-a-team-through-our-first-llm-migration.md

 ---
-title: "Leading a Team Through Our First LLM Migration"
+title: "[WIP] Leading a Team Through Our First LLM Migration"
 url: ""
 description: "We budgeted two weeks for our first LLM migration.
 It took two days."
 image: "/leading-a-team-through-our-first-llm-migration-img-1.png"